-- Call or email the Admin Assistant and the Principal, preferably by 8:30 AM, to notify us that your child is absent.
-Dismissal notes should be into the office prior to 8:00 AM the day of the dismissal for announcement purposes. - If a student is absent and the school is not notified by 8:30 am, the school will contact the parent/guardian at home or work.
-If the school is unable to contact the parent/guardian, the local police department will be notified of the student's absence. - If a student is absent for three or more days without a doctor's note local police will be contacted. - Upon returning to school, the student will present a note to the office written by the parent.
-The note and all the data submitted with it will help us determine whether to label the absence, excused, unexcused, or to be determined if there were extenuating circumstances.
-If the student returns without a note, the absence will be considered an unexcused absence. - All work will be required to be made up. - The note should include: - o Name of the student - o Date(s) of the absence - o Reasons for absence, including any appointment cards or any letters from doctors, etc. that verify the absence. - If we do not receive a note, the absence will be considered UNEXCUSED which will be dealt with as a disciplinary matter. - If you have a question or concern about an absence, please contact the office.
-However, it should be noted that the final decision regarding whether or not the absence is excused or unexcused will be made by the principal or assistant principal.
+- ➤ Call or email the Administrative Assistant and the Principal, by 8:30 AM, to notify us that your child is absent.
+Dismissal notes should be sent into the office prior to 8:30 AM the day of the dismissal for announcement purposes. - ➤ If a student is absent (and the school is not notified by 8:30 am) the school will contact the parent/guardian at home or work.
+If the school is unable to contact the parent/guardian the School Resource Officer (SRO), local police department or both will be notified of the student's absence. - ➤ If a student is absent for three (3) or more days without a doctor's note, the SRO, local police or both will be contacted. - > Upon returning to school, the student will present a note to the office written by the parent. - All work will be required to be made up.

+The note should include:

+- ✓ Name of the student

+- ✓ Date(s) of the absence

+- Reasons for absence, including any appointment cards or any letters from doctors, etc. that verify the absence.
+This will help us determine whether the absence is excused or unexcused.

+If we do not receive a note, the absence will be considered UNEXCUSED which will be dealt with as a disciplinary matter.
+If you have a question or concern about an absence, please contact the office.
+However, it should be noted that the final decision regarding whether or not the absence is excused or unexcused will be made by the Principal or Assistant Principal.

-Types of Absences:
+Types of Absences

-Excused Absences, for which students are entitled to make up work missed, will be granted for medical reasons, such as an illness, including school issued COVID requirements to quarantine or an appointment with a doctor, dentist, optometrist, or counselor.
-School sponsored activities such as field trips or athletic events.
-Absence will also be excused for a death in the family, appointment with a lawyer, court appearance, or other extenuating reasons approved by the principal.
-Extenuating reasons for an absence MUST be approved by the principal and documentation provided.
-Students who have excused absences are allowed two days for every one day absent to make up missed work.

-Unexcused absences: Students will be expected to make up all missed work.
+- ➤ Excused Absences, for which students are entitled to make up work missed, will be granted for medical reasons, school-issued COVID requirements to quarantine, medical or counseling appointments, school sponsored activities such as field trips or athletic events, death in the family, appointment with a lawyer, court appearance, or other extenuating reasons approved by the Principal. - Extenuating reasons for an absence MUST be approved by the Principal and documentation provided.
+Students who have excused absences are allowed two (2) days for every one (1) day absent in order to make up missed work.
+College visitations for seniors (3 days) and juniors (2 days). - Assignments that are due on the day of an absence are due upon the return to class. - Unexcused absences: Students will be expected to make up all missed work.
 It is the student's responsibility to ask the teacher for all missed assignments.
 Any student who does not submit the proper documentation indicated in the sections above, in the prescribed amount of time will be considered unexcused for purposes of attendance.

-Students absent for reasons such as: out- of- school suspension, truancy, haircuts, and anything else not categorized above as an extenuating unexcused absence shall be considered unexcused.

-Assignments that are due on the day of an absence are due upon the return to class.
+- > Students absent for reasons such as: out- of- school suspension, truancy, haircuts, and anything else not categorized above as an extenuating unexcused absence shall be considered unexcused. - Assignments that are due on the day of an absence are due upon the return to class.

-Parents Requesting Dismissal: The student should bring a note to the office prior to 8:00 AM the day of the dismissal.
+Parents Requesting Dismissal: The student should bring a note to the office prior to 8:30 AM on the day of the dismissal.
 The note should include the following:

-- The day of the dismissal
+- > The day of the dismissal

-- The name of the student
+- > The name of the student

-- The time the student must leave
+- > The time the student has to leave

-- The reason(s) for the dismissal
+- > The reason(s) for the dismissal

-- A parent signature
+- > A parent signature